 • In a nut grinder or a food processor transfer the roasted hazelnuts, the pistachios, the caster sugar, 2 tablespoons orange blossom water, cinnamon, ginger and salt.
 Process until finely ground or until the nuts start looking like a rough paste.

-• Transfer the nut mixture in a bowl and add 30 gr room temperature butter.
+• Transfer the nut mixture into a bowl and add in the butter.
 Mix until the ingredients are combined all together and knead to a solid mass.

 • Unroll the filo and cut the pastry lengthways into 6 cm large and 30 cm long rectangles.
 Use a sharp knife to cut the pastry and keep the filo rectangles covered with a damp towel until ready to use to prevent from drying out.